DavidCalebChaparroOrozco/Daily-Projects/README.md

 * Day 83: Technical Test "removeDuplicates" and "removeElement" [LeetCode](https://leetcode.com/problems/).
   * removeDuplicates: Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
 The relative order of the elements should be kept the same.
 Then return the number of unique elements in nums.
 [Problem Description](https://leetcode.com/problems/remove-duplicates-from-sorted-array/description/)
   * removeElement: Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
 The order of the elements may be changed.
 Then return the number of elements in nums which are not equal to val.
 [Problem Description](https://leetcode.com/problems/remove-element/description/)
+* Day 84: Complaint Management System
+  * Today, we developed a Python-based system to manage complaints for the General Prosecutor's Office.
+This system features:
+    - **Complaint Creation**: Record details such as complainant, accused, date, type, and unique code.
+    - **Complaint Deletion**: Remove complaints using a unique code.
+    - **Sublist Creation**: Generate a sublist of complaints involving a specific person.
+    - **Type-Based Percentage Calculation**: Calculate the percentage of each type of complaint.
+    - **Complaint Display**: Show all registered complaints.
+    - **Date Modification**: Update the date of a specific complaint.
+    - **User-Friendly Menu Interface**: Easily navigate and interact with the system.

+  This system is designed to streamline the management of complaints, making it easier for the General Prosecutor's Office to handle and organize them effectively. 📅📝🔍